opengisch/QField-docs/documentation/how-to/gnss.en.md

 expression variables accessible in the attribute form.
 These will only be available when positioning is enabled.

-These variables are commonly used as part of[default values expressions](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/vector_properties.html#default-values) for fields to keep track of the quality of individual measured points.
+These variables are commonly used as part of [default values expressions](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/vector_properties.html#default-values) for fields to keep track of the quality of individual measured points.

 All `@position_*` variables have a corresponding `@gnss_*` variable.